ExpressionEngine/ExpressionEngine/changelogs/patch.rst

    - Added <new feature>
    - Fixed Bug (#<issue number>) where <bug behavior>.

+- Fixed Bug (#70) where a template rendered on a POST submission could break Channel Form behavior on that template.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists